DanielPollithy/danielpollithy.github.io/_posts/2018-08-09-image-data-set-augmentation.md

 comments: false
 title: Image data set augmentation
 categories:
+  - personal
   - keras
   - cnn
 ---
 ## Transform images to increase the size of the GTSRB dataset

 My GTSRB Keras CNN is overfitting its training data.
-I know that because the accuracy on the training data ist above 98% but the accuracy on the test data was 84% on its best run.
+I know that because the accuracy on the training data ist above 98% but the accuracy on the test data was 84% for its best run.

-Before I balanced the classes of the data set the test accuracy was even lower at 80%.
+Before I balanced the classes of the data set, the test accuracy was even lower (80%).
 Adding L2 regularization to the last dense layer added 1%.

-The remaining gap is still more than 10% so I tried other regularization strategies.
+A gap of more than 10% remained, so I tried other strategies.
 Increasing the batch_size did not help.
-Doubling the size of the images also had no great effect.
+Doubling the size of the images (32x32 -> 64x64) had no certain effect.

-But I kept the best option for images for the end: Data set augmentation.
+**But I kept the best option for the end:** Data set augmentation.
-The idea is to transform the images randomly (shifting the pixels, rotating, zooming...).
-This is intuitively a really important building block in the training pipeline in order to avoid that the model find "too simple" methods like checking whether a pixel at an exact position is white.
+For images the idea is to transform the images randomly (shifting the pixels, rotating, zooming...).
+This is intuitively a really important building block in the training pipeline in order to avoid that the model finds "too simple" methods like checking whether a pixel at an exact position is white.
 Although the convolutional layers and pooling layers already help a little bit here.

 ## Code

 I am using the same Keras code as in my last blog entries for the exact same dataset.

-Now I only have to add a ImageDataGenerator:
+I only have to add an ImageDataGenerator:

 ```python